EQWorks/common/git.md

 Try to keep each commit message concise, relevant, and _release-notes-ready_:
 - Leverage **first line** as **title**, try to confine it within 50 characters long.
 This part should be usable for release notes.
+- Clearly specify if the commit contains breaking changes.
 -  Optionally put **lengthier details** in the following **new lines**, as bullet points or paragraphs.
 They should contain all technical details that are valuable for fellow contributors and reviewers.

 Try to keep each commit as isolated from each other as possible: